Don’t Stress Over Summer Reading

 Since summer is a time for fun and adventure, comic books are a great way to take children on an exciting ride to fictional worlds unknown.
 Comics are especially effective in getting visual learners to read throughout the summer months.
 Each page offers vibrant colors, action sequences & new adventures in genres that they have never explored before.

 We hope this gives you a few ideas to keep those voracious and reluctant readers going all summer long!
 And if you’re looking for a new adventure in reading, try Lou Adventures’ A Mystery at the Lakehouse.
 Our very own interactive learning adventure for kids!
-Download for Free on iPad and iPhone.
+Download on iPad and iPhone.